amberstar/State/Docs/GetStarted.md

 ##Getting Started With Designing Models Using the Xcode data model designer
-The process of creating models is:
+If you want to take advantage of automatic code generation, the process of creating models is:

 1. Design the models in Xcode's data model tool
 2. Run the model design file through mogenerator using the state templates